It’s a place to embrace every energy - Calming, euphoric, curious, adventurous…

-Bewitching Mauritius ticks all the boxes for a tropical escape with dazzling beaches, sparkling lagoons, lush forests and volcanic hills.
-If that’s not enough to get you packing, there are some surprisingly affordable luxury hotels, fascinating culture, a superb climate and tantalising cuisine all wrapped up with laid-back Creole charm.
+Bewitching Mauritius ticks all the boxes for a tropical escape with dazzling beaches, sparkling azure sea and a backdrop of lush forests, shimmering sugar cane and rugged volcanic hills.
+If that’s not enough to get you packing, there are some surprisingly affordable luxury hotels, diverse culture, a superb climate and tantalising cuisine all wrapped up with laid-back Creole charm.

 GMT +4 hours